 SymMap is an integrative database of traditional Chinese medicine (TCM) with modern medicine (MM).
-It contains six diverse components, including herb, TCM symptom, MM symptom, ingredient, target and disease, which integrating TCM with modern medicine not only by internal molecular mechanism, by also enhanced by symptom mapping.
+It contains six diverse components, including herb, syndrome, TCM symptom, MM symptom, ingredient, target and disease, which integrating TCM with modern medicine not only by internal molecular mechanism, by also enhanced by symptom mapping.

 Users can browse, search and download the six components and their pairwise relationships through the web interface.

 - Browse SymMap